bobondemon/Lane-Line-Finding/README.md

 Generelizing this idea, a confidence measure of lane pixels is worth to apply.
 If the confidence is low, then set the lane curve as the same as previous frame might be a good way to better estimate result.

-Moveover, finding and tweaking more precisely of masking parameters may help too.
+Moveover, finding a robust combination of masking rule and tweaking those parameters precisely might help too.